-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Merrimack, approximately 79% of students took out student loans averaging $12,433 a year.
-That adds up to $49,732 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Merrimack, approximately 73% of students took out student loans averaging $13,364 a year.
+That adds up to $53,456 over four years for those students.

 Merrimack College Undergraduate Student Diversity

 There are also 1,216 graduate students at the school.

 Of the 3,932 full-time undergraduates at Merrimack, 47% are male and 53% are female.

 The racial-ethnic breakdown of Merrimack College students is as follows.

 |Race/Ethnicity||Number of Grads|

 Massachusetts students aren't the only ones who study at Merrimack College.
 At this time, 21 states are represented by the student population at the school.

 Over 37 countries are represented at Merrimack.
 The most popular countries sending students to the school are India, China, and Saudi Arabia.